Armour-piercing fin-stabilized discarding sabot: Tungsten and depleted uranium

 While penetrator geometry has adapted to reactive armour counter-measures, tungsten heavy alloy (WHA) and depleted uranium (DU) alloy continue to be preferred materials.
-Both are dense, hard, tough, ductile, and strong; all exceptional qualities suitable to deep armor penetration.
-Each material exhibits unique penetration qualities that may make it the best choice for a particular anti-armor application.
+Both are dense, hard, and strong; all exceptional qualities suitable to deep armor penetration.
+Each material exhibits penetration qualities that may make it a good choice for a particular anti-armor application.

 Depleted uranium alloy, for example, is pyrophoric; the heated fragments of the penetrator ignite after impact in contact with air, setting fire to fuel and / or ammunition in the target vehicle, contributing significantly to behind-armour lethality.
 Additionally, DU penetrators exhibit significant adiabatic shear band formation.
 A common misconception is that, during impact, fractures along these bands cause the tip of the penetrator to continuously shed material, maintaining the tip's conical shape, whereas other materials such as unjacketed tungsten tend to deform into a less effective rounded profile, an effect called "mushrooming".
 The formation of adiabatic shear bands actually means that the sides of the "mushroom" tend to break away earlier, leading to a smaller head on impact, though it will still be significantly "mushroomed".

 Tests have shown that the hole bored by a DU projectile is of a narrower diameter than for a similar tungsten projectile.
 Although both materials have nearly the same density, hardness, toughness, and strength, due to these differences in their deformation, depleted uranium tends to out-penetrate an equivalent length of tungsten alloy against steel targets.
 The use of depleted uranium, in spite of some superior performance characteristics, provokes political and humanitarian controversy, but remains the preferred material for some countries due to lower cost and greater availability than tungsten.
 Tungsten itself has been found to be biologically hazardous and creates exposure hazards only somewhat milder than depleted uranium.

+Microparticle tungsten

 In some countries, such as South Korea, specific heat treatment processes such as multi-stage cyclic heat treatment and microstructure control are applied to tungsten penetrators to finely separate metallic grain structures, significantly improving the mushrooming deformation, which was a chronic problem for conventional tungsten alloys, increasing penetration by 8–16% and impact toughness by 300%.
 This results in the microparticle tungsten penetrator causing self-sharpening behavior equivalent to that of the DU penetrator.